NYPD officers hit with Molotov cocktail and liquid chemical in face, police say

 A motorist hurled a Molotov cocktail at New York City police officers Saturday morning and doused another in the face with a liquid chemical during separate incidents, authorities said.

 The NYPD told Fox News that officers in Brooklyn attempted to pull over a 2000 Lincoln Town Car being driven by a 44-year-old man just before 8 a.m.
+When the driver is asked if he has his driver's license and vehicle registration, the suspect says no, according to police body camera footage.

-When the man stopped, he threw an unknown liquid chemical at one officer's face and fled in the vehicle, police said.
+Once the car door opens, the man throws an unknown liquid chemical in the officer's direction, which hits him in the face, police said.
+The driver flees and the officer backs away to his patrol car.

 Authorities put out a description of the man and his car and he was stopped by other officers a short time later.
-He allegedly threw a lit Molotov cocktail at the patrol car.
-The bottle bounced off the cruiser and shattered in the street, police said.
+He allegedly threw a lit Molotov cocktail at their patrol car.
+The bottle bounced off the cruiser and shattered on the street, police said.

 The man then drove off and crashed a short distance away.
 Following his arrest, police discovered more Molotov cocktails, authorities said.